-Perhaps my favorite newest product by Cocokind is their AHA Jelly Cleanser!
+For under $20, the Cocokind AHA Jelly Cleanser works so well and feels incredibly hydrating.
 It has a unique blend of 4% alpha-hydroxy acids (AHAs) from hibiscus flowers (2%) and fermented grape blend (2%).
 The Cocokind AHA Jelly Cleanser has a subtle floral scent and a thin goopy serum-like consistency that lightly emulsifies.
 Not a huge fan of the scent, but I do like the way this cleanser feels.
 It comes out runny and feels very light and hydrating on my skin.
 Plus it’s only $18!

 Surprisingly, the AHA Jelly Cleanser can take off my full face of sunscreen and makeup well.
 Skin feels toned after and maybe a little bit tight, but that’s quickly resolved with all the hydration I add back to my skin after anyways.

 If you’re looking for a hydrating gel mask that’s affordable and effective, the Cocokind Chia Bounce Mask feels ultra hydrating and is made of super-soaked chia seeds, panthenol (B5), and two weights of hyaluronic acid.
 This is a nice quick fix to parched skin.
 The Chia Bounce Mask is a clear gel that should be applied to wet skin and left on for 10-15 minutes.
 If you leave it on too long I find that it dries as a film and feels very tight on the skin.
 If you want to use it as an overnight mask you should apply plenty of cream and face oils over the mask.

 One of my absolute favorites, the Cocokind Resurfacing Sleep Mask is a silky gel mask that uses bakuchiol, a plant-derived retinol alternative, to reduce the appearance of dark spots, fine lines, and wrinkles.